 San Juan Island Library is seeking a Circulation Assistant and an Outreach Coordinator.

 Seattle Public Library is seeking a Regional Manager.

-Sno-Isle Libraries is seeking a Library Associate.
+Sno-Isle Libraries is seeking a Library Associate, Public Services Assistant (Lynnwood), and a Public Services Assistant (Mountlake Terrace).

 UW Tacoma Library is seeking a Science and Engineering Librarian.